xenitane/computer-programming-notes/topics/c-basics.md

 		return 0;
 	}
 	```
->There will be a lot of things here you won't understand at first but the journey is worth the wait
+	> [!tldr] There will be a lot of things here you won't understand at first but the journey is worth the wait

 4. Time to compile the code and run it.
 For this step we need the command line and we need to do this:
 	1. In the command line navigate to the folder where you've saved the `hello.c` file using. (refer internet)